MAGALA-RICHARD/apsimNGpy-documentations/doc/api.rst

        with suffix reportname.csv. if it is ``False``.
 If ``verbose``, the progress is printed as the elapsed time and the successfully saved csv
    run_only: (bool, optional)
        If True no results are loaded in memory.
+   cpu_count: (int, optional)
+       No of threads to use for parallel processing of simulations

    :returns:
        generator that yields data frames knitted by pandas if ran_only is False else None